 I had to personally intervene and make my mother put less olive oil when she’s cooking our meals at home.
 Now, she is surprised that she effortlessly lost 7 pounds of weight in just one month after she started carefully restricting the olive oil she puts into the meals she cooks.
 My brother lost more than 10 pounds too.

-A few weeks ago, I and my mother were having a talk about how people were smoking cigarettes everywhere in the past, including inside the airplanes, buses and even hospitals.
+A few weeks ago, I and my mother were having a talk about how people were smoking cigarettes everywhere in the past, including inside airplanes, buses, and even hospitals.

 Then, my mother talked about the times when women got into the smoking habit in droves.
 She said, previously, smoking was a male-only thing.
 Later, women started to smoke en masse because they started to think smoking makes them express their freedom.